All posts

 What Is an AI Content Checker?

 An AI content checker is a specialized software tool that analyzes text to determine whether it was written by a human or generated by an AI system like ChatGPT, Claude, Gemini, or other large language models.
+These tools examine writing patterns, linguistic structures, and statistical markers that differentiate human expression from AI output.
+Think of them as digital forensic tools for the age of generative AI.

 Why AI Detection Matters More Than Ever